 The Individual Interdisciplinary Doctoral Program at Washington State University is designed for qualified graduate students who wish to develop and achieve an individually tailored doctoral degree.
-The IIDP is not an alternative for students who cannot gain admission to other Ph.D. programs nor is it a mechanism for departments which do not offer Ph.D. degrees offer discipline-centric Ph.D. training.
+The IIDP is not an alternative for students who cannot gain admission to other programs nor a mechanism by which departments who do not offer Ph.D. degrees to do so.
 Because of the nature of the program, there are a number of unique admission and programmatic procedures and requirements outlined in this handbook.